AlexGalichenko/cucumber-e2e-po/README.md

-const firstElementOfCollection = page.getElement("#FIRST of Collection"); //get element of collection by index const lastElementOfCollection = page.getElement("#LAST of Collection"); //get element of collection by index const partOfCollection = page.getElement("#2-3 of Collection"); //get part of collection by start index and end index
+const firstElementOfCollection = page.getElement("#FIRST of Collection"); //get element of collection by index const lastElementOfCollection = page.getElement("#LAST of Collection"); //get element of collection by index const partOfCollection = page.getElement("#2-3 of Collection"); //get part of collection by start index and end index const partOfByStartIndexCollection = page.getElement("#>2 of Collection"); //get part of collection by start index const partOfByEndIndexCollection = page.getElement("#<4 of Collection"); //get part of collection by end index
 //get element of collection by text (only visible text supported for webdriverIO) const elementOfCollectionByText = page.getElement("#Text in Collection");
 //get element of collection by exact text (only visible text supported for webdriverIO)